 1/ Limit creativity and innovation

-Autocratic leaders often make decisions without considering the inputs nor needing feedback from others.
-As a result, the team’s potential to create and innovate is limited because no new projects are considered or promoted, leading to missed opportunities for growth and improvement.
+Autocratic leaders often make decisions without considering the inputs or needing feedback from others.
+As a result, the team's potential to create and innovate is limited because no new projects are considered or promoted, leading to missed opportunities for growth and improvement.

 2/ Reduce employee job satisfaction